-By 2025 the forestry industry is expected to need an additional 25,900 trained workers to replace the natural attrition of workers within the industry.
+By 2025 the forestry industry is expected to need 25,900 more trained workers to replace older workers leaving the industry.

 News & events